yhl125/ETHFALCON/README.md

 ETHFALCON gather experimentations around FALCON adaptations for the ETHEREUM ecosystem.
 [Falcon signature scheme](https://falcon-sign.info/) is a post-quantum digital signature algorithm.

 ## EXAMPLE
-In this section, a signature is generated using Pythonm and verified using Solidity.
+In this section, a signature is generated using Python and verified using Solidity.
 ```
 cd python-ref
 ```